Cash Flow Management: How To Free Up Your Cash FlowStreamline your Accounts and Improve Cash Flow to get ahead of your competition

 Editor’s Note: This article was originally posted on April 5, 2016.
 It has since been reviewed and updated to provide the most relevant and accurate information.

-Every successful business owner knows that cash flow is one of the most important factors for the success of his or her business.
+Every successful business owner knows that cash flow is one of the most critical factors for the success of their business.

 Just as fuel keeps a car engine running, cash flow keeps your business moving forward.
 Employee wages, stock, rent, and other operating expenses drain your business’s ‘fuel tank’.
-Unless you’re replenishing that fuel at regular intervals, your business is likely to splutter to a stop by the side of the road.
+Unless you’re replenishing that fuel regularly, your business will likely splutter to a stop by the side of the road.

-The concept is simple, but many businesses face challenges to ‘refuel’.
-Each time a business has an outstanding account receivable, they’re providing credit free of charge to their debtors.
-And the longer these receivables remain outstanding, the higher the likelihood that they turn into bad debts and subsequent write-offs.
+The concept is simple, but many businesses face ‘refuel challenges.
+Each time a business has an outstanding account receivable, they provide credit free of charge to their debtors.
+And the longer these receivables remain outstanding, the higher the likelihood they turn into bad debts and subsequent write-offs.

 Typical factors that limit cashflow